Computer Science Master of Science

 Spring

-3-Year Program Master of Science in Applied Computer Science: Requirements for students with any baccalaureate degree to earn a Masters of Science in Applied Computer Science.
-55 credits
+1-Year Program Master of Science in Computer Science: Requirements for students with any baccalaureate degree to earn a Masters of Science in Computer Science.
+30 credits

 Course Title Credits